 - For relief from the itching, apply a soothing cream or lotion.
 Not only will this reduce the swelling, but it will also decrease the likelihood of infections.
 Cold water is also an effective way to soothe the inflamed areas.

-- If the cream or lotion is not effective, there areantihistamines that can be taken, but this must only be done after consulting a doctor.
+- If the cream or lotion is not effective, their areantihistamines that can be taken, but this must only be done after consulting a doctor.

 Here are a few DIY home remedies that help protect your pet from Fleas –